tdeborge/FIS-Workshop-Yasumi/lab-1-messaging-envrionment.md

 ## Configure the AMQ Creation Script

+As this solution depends on AMQ to provide the messaging layer, we will need to get a JMS Broker installed.
+The Script that will be used will provide OpenShift with the needed templates and variables to perform this operation.
+More information is available in the **Highlights** section

+Please perform the following steps:

 * Go into the Lab 1/Solution directory
 * Edit the configureAMQ.sh script and set the OCP\_IP variable to the correct IP Address.
 * Run the Script.